tranvansang/express-transformer/README.md

 Connect-like middleware to validate/transform data.

-This library helps you easier to get along with writing express validator middlewares, be more confident to implement your business logic without worrying about the data's validity.
+This library helps you easier to get along with writing express validation/transformation middlewares, be more confident to implement your business logic without worrying about the data's validity.

 # Usage samples

-- Ensure a value exists
+- Ensure a value exist
 ```javascript
 import express from 'express'
 import {transformer} from 'express-transformer'